 That’s why you may see your hamster cover up their food bowl with their bedding.

 What they’re trying to do is safely store it away so that they can eat it later, while at the same time trying to hide it from predators and from other animals that might try to find it and take it from them.

 Hamsters also have a natural instinct to want to burrow, so covering up their source of food, which for a pet hamster is usually their food bowl, is completely normal for them to do.

-So they’ll try to bury their food bowl with whatever they can and usually, it’ll be with the bedding that’s around it.
+So they’ll try to bury their food bowl with whatever they can and usually, it’ll be with the bedding that they move that’s around it.